-The Australian Criminal Intelligence Commission is established under the Australian Crime Commission Act 2002 (Cwlth) (ACC Act).
-The agency was formerly known as the Australian Crime Commission, and is still known by that name for legal purposes.
+The Australian Criminal Intelligence Commission (ACIC) is established under the Australian Crime Commission Act 2002 (Cwlth) (ACC Act).
+Our agency was formed when the former Australian Crime Commission and CrimTrac merged in 2016, and is still known as the Australian Crime Commission for legal purposes.

 On 1 July 2016 the Australian Crime Commission Amendment (National Policing Information) Act 2016 (Cwlth) amended the ACC Act to implement the carrying over of CrimTrac’s functions to the ACC, including the provision of systems and services relating to national policing information and nationally coordinated criminal history checks.
 In doing so Australia’s national criminal intelligence and information capabilities were brought under one banner, allowing police, justice agencies and policy makers at all levels of government to adopt a more effective, efficient and evidence-based response to crime.

-As a Commonwealth statutory authority, the Australian Criminal Intelligence Commission also has responsibilities under the Public Service Act 1999 (Cwlth) and the Public Governance, Performance and Accountability Act 2013 (Cwlth).
+As a Commonwealth statutory authority, we also have responsibilities under the Public Service Act 1999 (Cwlth) and the Public Governance, Performance and Accountability Act 2013 (Cwlth).

-The Australian Criminal Intelligence Commission’s coercive powers are used in special operations and special investigations to obtain information where traditional law enforcement methods are unlikely to be or have not been effective.
+The ACIC’s coercive powers, similar to a Royal Commission, are used in special operations and special investigations to obtain information where traditional law enforcement methods are unlikely to be or have not been effective.

-The Australian Criminal Intelligence Commission’s coercive powers, similar to those of a Royal Commission, authorise examiners to compel persons to give evidence for the purposes of special Australian Criminal Intelligence Commission operations or investigations.
-Examiners are appointed by the Governor‑General.
+Our coercive powers authorise our examiners to compel people to give evidence for the purposes of special ACIC operations or investigations.

-Examinations are conducted in private.
-Witnesses at examinations are able to claim protection so that the answers, documents or things they provide are not admissible in evidence against them in a criminal proceeding or a proceeding for the imposition of a penalty except in limited circumstances.
+Examinations are held in private.
+Witnesses may claim protection so the answers, documents or things they provide are not admissible in evidence against them in a criminal proceeding to impose a penalty, except in limited circumstances.

-If you have been served with an Australian Criminal Intelligence Commission summons or notice and require further information, please phone the contact officer listed on the summons or notice.
+If you have received an ACIC summons or notice and require further information, please phone the contact officer listed on the summons or notice.